hotsphink/sfink-tools/README.md

 Configuration files:

-I also have a set of configuration files that I version-control here.
-They might be a little harder to install and use, because strangely enough I change the filename between the actual files and the ones here, and some of them refer to each other.
-Sorry.
+I also have a set of gdb initialization files that I version-control here.

- - .gdbinit : gdb init file in gdb command syntax
+ - gdbstart.py : gdb init file that loads all of the below gdb startup files
+ - gdbinit : basic gdb configuration
- - .gdbinit.py : gdb python init file, loaded by .gdbinit
+ - gdbinit.py : gdb python init file, defines some miscellany
- - .gdbinit.pahole.py : pahole command, loaded by .gdbinit
- - .gdbinit.symbols.py : Ted Mielczarek's source server integration for gdb
+ - gdbinit.symbols.py : Ted Mielczarek's source server integration for gdb
+ - gdbinit.pahole.py : pahole and overlap commands, loaded by gdbstart.py
+ - gdbinit.gecko : configuration to assist with debugging Gecko and SpiderMonkey
+ - gdbinit.gecko.py : as above, though currently JIT-focused
+ - gdbinit.misc : some miscellaneous gdb helper commands
+ - gdbinit.rr : gdb helper commands for running under rr (very little here)
+ - gdbinit.rr.py : gdb helper commands for running under rr (lots here!)
+ - gdbinit.sfink : a couple of things that depend on my personal file layout

+The easiest way to use these is to create a `~/.gdbinit` file with something like the following, with the appropriate path to your sfink-tools checkout:

+    source ~/checkouts/sfink-tools/conf/gdbstart.py

+That will load all of the above except for `gdbinit.sfink`.
+Alternatively, you could just source the individual files you want to use from the above list.

+Other configuration files:

- - .hgrc : Mercurial configuration
+ - hgrc : Mercurial configuration

-Note that the filenames in this repo are missing the leading periods.
-I symlink the actual names into my sfink-tools checkout.
-So if you wanted to use these unmodified, you could do something like

-    cd $HOME
-    ln -s mycheckouts/sfink-tools/conf/gdbinit .gdbinit
-    ln -s mycheckouts/sfink-tools/conf/gdbinit.py .gdbinit.py
-    ln -s mycheckouts/sfink-tools/conf/gdbinit.pahole.py .gdbinit.pahole.py
-    ln -s mycheckouts/sfink-tools/conf/gdbinit.symbols.py .gdbinit.symbols.py

-But more likely, you want to modify them.
-And even for me, it would be smarter to have .gdbinit load it straight from my sfink-tools checkout.
-Maybe I'll do that someday.
+I use this via a symlink from ~/.hgrc.

 ----------------------------------------------------------------------